-Have you ever avoided showing your teeth when smiling, or have any concerns about your front teeth when you do, such as staining, crowding or irregularly shaped teeth?
+Have you ever avoided showing your teeth when smiling, or do you have any concerns about your front teeth when you do, such as staining, crowding, or irregularly shaped teeth?

-Dental veneers are thin, tooth-coloured pieces of either composite resin or porcelain which are placed onto the front surface of your teeth, and are often used1 as an oral cosmetic device to correct dental flaws, such as:
+Dental veneers are thin, tooth-colored pieces of either composite resin or porcelain that are placed onto the front surface of your teeth.
+They are often used as an oral cosmetic device to correct dental flaws, such as:

 - Crooked teeth

 - Discolored teeth

 - Spaced teeth

 Veneers are also shaped to look like natural teeth and are tailored to each individual so that they match harmoniously with your smile and facial features.
 While it is true that these thin, cap-like coverings offer an array of aesthetic benefits